-The data link layer contains two sublayers: MAC and logic link control (LLC).
-The MAC layer is responsible for channel assignment, reassignment, release, and processing of data packets.
-The LLC layer processes both circuit-switched and packet-switched data.
-The LLC for circuit-switching packs and unpacks the control signal packets, processes them, and sets up the voice connection with an appropriate vocoder channel.
-The LLC for packet-switching implements the data framing and the selective retransmission error recovery protocol.

-The network layer performs packet classification/prioritization, Ethernet bridging, and operation, administration and maintenance (OA&M) messaging, and is the interface to the core network.

-The radio interface utilizes subcarriers of 500 kHz for the traffic/access/broadcast channels, while the sync channel utilizes subcarriers of 1 MHz.
-Therefore using a 5 MHz bandwidth, 10 subcarriers can be accommodated for the traffic/access/broadcast channels or 5 subcarriers for the synchronization channels.
-Each subcarrier has the capability of accommodating up to 32 traffic code channels (TCC).

-Reed-Solomon forward-error correction coding is used and the data stream is modulated using QPSK, 8-PSK, 16-QAM, or 64-QAM.
-The data in each TCC are combined and then combined with other code channels for summation.

-The reverse traffic channel can utilize a maximum of 2 or 4 contiguous subcarriers.

-A frame period of 10 ms is used with a total number of symbols of 125 contained in the frame (including uplink and downlink).
-The forward traffic can occupy 55 + n * 7 symbols while the resulting reverse traffic occupies 55 − n * 7 symbols where n can range from 0 (symmetric) to 7.

-4 ATIS-0700004.2005 high capacity-spatial division multiple access (HC-SDMA)
+42 ATIS-0700004.2005 high capacity-spatial division multiple access (HC-SDMA)

-4.1 Overview of the radio interface
+42.1 Overview of the radio interface

 The HC-SDMA standard specifies the radio interface for a wide-area mobile broadband system.
 HC-SDMA uses TDD and adaptive antenna (AA) technologies, along with multi-antenna spatial processing algorithms to produce a spectrally efficient mobile communications system that can provide a mobile broadband service deployed in as little as a single (unpaired) 5 MHz band of spectrum licensed for mobile services.
 HC-SDMA systems are designed to operate in licensed spectrum below 3 GHz, which is the best suited for mobile applications offering full mobility and wide area coverage.
 Because it is based on TDD technology and does not require symmetrical paired bands separated by an appropriate band gap or duplexer spacing, systems based on the HC-SDMA standard can easily be re-banded for operation in different frequency bands.
 The HC-SDMA technology achieves a channel transmission rate of 20 Mbit/s in a 5 MHz licensed band.
 With its frequency re-use factor of N = 1/2, in a deployment using 10 MHz of licensed spectrum the 40 Mbit/s transmission rate is fully available in every cell in an HC-SDMA network, which is a spectral efficiency of 4 bits/s/Hz/cell.